 Digital Heritage – This is the most common 'entry' or individual contribution to the atlas, consisting of narrative(s), audio, video, or pictures.
 In order for people to find your entry in the database, you need to identify what your entry is about by using an informative title and summary, Categories and Keywords, including the names of birds referenced.

 Explore - You can explore the kind of material that has been shared on EWA from the home page Explore > Digital Heritage, BirdWords, Communities, Collections, or StoryMap

 Keywords: Keywords are tags to indicate topics that are not covered by Categories, in a Digital Heritage contribution.
 EWA encourages multiple keywords but does not require a minimum.
 Frequently-used Keywords may be converted to Categories by EWA administrators from time to time.

 Login Profile – When you decide to contribute an entry, you need to register to become an EWA user.
-Your EWA Profile contains information you choose to share about yourself, a record of your EWA Entries and Personal Collections, Communities and Cultural Protocols.
+Your EWA Profile contains information you choose to share about yourself, a record of your EWA Entries and Personal Collections, Communities and Sharing Protocols.